stelijahsoftware/marelias-notepad/README.md

 <img src="./icon/icon.png" alt="icon" width="25%" />

+A txt notes editor which is a simplified and heavily trimmed down and improved light version of Markor.

 ### Forked starting from (if you would like to pull new commits, start from this):

 https://github.com/gsantner/markor/commit/d24c66e93a1a6162c796c8a47acf0621012660c8